--heap=<yes|no> [default: yes]

 Functions specified with this option will be treated as

-though they were a heap allocation function such as malloc
+though they were a heap allocation function such as malloc.

-This is useful for functions that are wrappers to malloc
+This is useful for functions that are wrappers to malloc or

-, which can fill up the allocation trees with
+new, which can fill up the allocation trees with

 uninteresting information.
 This option can be specified